Lorellana21/my-favourite-clubs/README.md

 It consists of painting a list of clubs which in turn contains a list of members.👨‍👨‍👧‍👦

-And all data realted to our favourite clubs, the icon they use and their membership list can be found at a constant stream of information about.
+And all of this data related to our favourite clubs, the icon they use and their membership list can be found at a constant stream of information about.

 **Instructions**